mgrider/SKHexGrid/README.md

 ## History / Release Notes

+### v0.5.0

+* added the ability to share an image of the current grid using the system share sheet
+* added a sub-menu for size of image to save or share in the save menu
+* modernized image saving code somewhat
+* switched from @Published macros everywhere to @Observable macros

 ### v0.4.4

 * added periodic cell shading (with distance between shaded cells 1 and 2)